apotheon/fossgit/README.md

-Copy the `fossgit` file to a directory in your execution path, create a symlink or hardlink to the repository's `fossgit` file in a directory in your execution path, add its location in this repository to your execution path, or execute it by entering the path to the `fossgit` file.
+Copy the `fossgit` file to a directory in your execution path, create a symlink or hardlink to the repository's `fossgit` file in a directory in your execution path, add its location in this repository to your execution path, or execute it by entering the explicit path to the `fossgit` file at a shell prompt.

 ## Usage